What to know before Signing the Travel Nurse Contract

 Step #13: Sealing the Deal

-Review the Written Contract
+Review the Travel Nurse Contract

 Understand all aspects of the contract.
-Once signing the travel nurse contract you are held to all of the terms of the contract.
+Once signing the travel nurse contract, you are held to all of the terms of the contract.

 It’s also important that you understand everything that is in your contract.
 If there are items that you find confusing or don’t understand, ask your recruiter to explain.
-Once you sign the contract you are held to all of the terms of the contract.
+Once you sign the contract, you are held to all of the terms of the contract.

 • Guaranteed Hours